 What should I expect when pulled over while intoxicated?

-Aggressive DUI Attorney Adam Harmelin
+DUI Defense Attorney Adam Harmelin

 It's an unfortunate situation when you realize that your actions behind the wheel might require you to retain a Broward, Palm Beach or Miami-Dade County attorney specializing in Florida DUI Defense.
 It's not a pleasant prospect, especially when you consider the severity of this charge in the State of Florida.